jaksonlin/pitest-gradle-plugin/README.md

     threads = 4
     timeoutConst = 5000
     jacocoReportPath = "$project.buildDir/../../target/jacoco/jacocoTest.exec"
+    additionalRequiredJars = ['commons-text', 'commons-lang3', 'byte-buddy-agent']
+    additionalJarDirectories = ['libs']
+    pitestJarsDirectory = '<path to pitest jars>'
 }
 ```

+for additionalRequiredJars, you can specify the jars that are not in the Pitest distribution package, for example, you can add dependencies that are not in the classpath when running pitest.

+In addition, in order to generate XML format report, `commons-text` and `commons-lang3` are required, and you should keep them in `additionalRequiredJars`, and the plugin will lookup these jars in the `additionalJarDirectories`.

+As for `byte-buddy-agent`, it is to address the issue that mockito may fail to initialize inline mock maker in some old version of JDK, and to resolve the issue, we need to load the `byte-buddy-agent` in Pitest as java agent, so that when a new JVM is started by Pitest, the inline mock maker can be initialized.
+You can remove it if you don't need to use mockito inline mock maker.

+To make the test execution stable, we also add the `byte-buddy-agent` for the test execution environment.

 5. Ensure your test classes follow the naming convention: `Test{ClassName}` or `{ClassName}Test`.